Pediatric Plastic and Craniofacial Surgery Fellowship

-The Fellowship Program in Pediatric Plastic Surgery at Nationwide Children’s Hospital is a 12-month, non-ACGME-accredited program, with an optional second year of training.
+The Fellowship Program in Pediatric Plastic and Craniofacial Surgery at Nationwide Children’s Hospital is a 12-month program with an optional second year of training.

 The Fellowship is designed to prepare trainees to care for patients across the spectrum of pediatric reconstructive surgery.
 The focus of the program is on learning a family-centered, multi-disciplinary team approach to various disorders including cleft lip and palate, resonance disorders, craniofacial anomalies, hemangiomas/vascular malformations, and pediatric upper extremity disorders.